-Students have opportunity to participate in ongoing department research or design their own projects as part of E&H’s Ampersand Program or the Honor’s program .
+Students have the opportunity to participate in ongoing department research or design their own projects as part of E&H’s Ampersand Program or the Honor’s program .

 Dr. Patty Graham-Thiers, who oversees the research program, has an interest in Equine Nutrition and Exercise Physiology.
 Recent projects completed in conjunction with students include the effect of a hay or hay/grain diet on nitrogen balance, amino acid profiles and gut micro-flora.
 Other projects have also evaluated the timing of feeding on protein status as well as the effect of intensity of exercise on protein status.